CleverNamesTaken/Mousetrap/TUTORIAL.md

 ### Session command execution log

-Any command that we execute through Mousetrap is saved in a mousetrap.csv file located wherever we define our logDir in config.lua.
+Any command that we execute through Mousetrap is saved in a mousetrap.csv file located wherever we define our logDir in `mousetrap/config.lua`.

-Assuming you did not change the config.lua yet, the logDir is located in the `work` directory within the home directory of the user running Mousetrap.
+Assuming you did not change the `mousetrap/config.lua` yet, the logDir is located in the `work` directory within the home directory of the user running Mousetrap.

 ```
 [[ LOCAL~Admin ]]